This post contains affiliate links.

-Vegan pozole verde is the perfect comfort food in a bowl.
+Made with simple ingredients, this vegan pozole verde recipe is the easiest comfort food in a bowl!
+It’s made with mushrooms, canned beans, and tomatillos, so it’s bursting with flavor and packed with protein.
 You can easily make pozole without meat and have all the traditional flavors!

 Pozole, but make it vegan!
-If you’re asking yourself, “what is pozole?”
+If you’re asking yourself, “What is pozole?”
 I’ve got it all right here.
 Traditionally, pozole is a soup made with hominy and pork.
-I’ve taken those classic flavors and added them to mushrooms and beans to get that same chew (without the meat).
+I’ve added those classic flavors to mushrooms and beans to get that same chew (without the meat).
 Pozole verde takes it a step further by using tomatillos to add a rich green color.

 This soup is great for serving a crowd.
-It can be a main dish on its own or the perfect small bowl starter for a multi course feast.
+It can be a main dish or the perfect small bowl starter for a multi-course feast.
 It would be wonderful served with tacos and salad.
 Everyone can customize their bowl with toppings and up the spice if that’s what they’re after!
 Pull up a bowl and join me.

 Reader rating